oleksandrbyk/blog/content/blog/2018-10-18-ml-best-practices-in-pytorch-dev-conf-2018.md

   - Data Science
   - Git
 ---

+At the PyTorch developer conference (PTDC-18), several speakers including Jerome Pesenti, VP of AI from Facebook and Andrej Karpathy, Director of Tesla AI spoke about best practices for machine learning development.
+The issues discussed included applying traditional software development techniques like unit testing, CI/CD systems, automated deployment, version control, and more to the ML field.

 In this blog post, we will go over the best practices ideas from PTDC-18 and the future of ML tool developments.